kevinbencs/url_shorter/Readme.md

 ```
 4. Run `node writeFile/cert.js`
 5. Run `docker compose up --build -d`
-6. Run the api tests (optional)
+6. Run the API tests (optional)

-## Usage guide with oracle cloud, free service:
+## Usage guide for Oracle Cloud, free tier:

-1. Create database in prisma https://console.prisma.io/login
+1. Create a database in Prisma https://console.prisma.io/login

-2. Create a .env file in the root directory containing the following (in the free cloud service we get 1 GB ram, so we use prisma database):
+2. Create a .env file in the root directory containing the following (in the free cloud service, we get 1 GB RAM, so we use Prisma database):
 ```
 SECRET = ''
 SECRET_COOKIE = ''

 DATABASE_URL =''
 ```
+3. Run `cd frontend/dashboard && mkdir dist && cd dist && wget https://github.com/kevinbencs/url_shorter/releases/download/build-20251126-142316/dashboard-dist.zip && unzip dashboard-dist.zip && cd `

-3. Run `mkdir letsencrypt && touch letsencrypt/acme.json && chmod 600 letsencrypt/acme.json `
+4. Run `mkdir letsencrypt && touch letsencrypt/acme.json && chmod 600 letsencrypt/acme.json `
-4. Run `node writeFile/encrypt.js`
+5. Run `node writeFile/encrypt.js`
+6. Write `app.set('trust proxy', 1)` into the `gateway/src/gateway.ts` after the `const app = express();`.
+7. Run `docker compose build `
-5. Run `docker compose up --build -d`
+8. Run `docker compose up -d`
+9. Open the ports (80, 443) on the firewalls (on the OS and in the dashboard)
-6. Run the api tests (optional)
+10. Run the API tests (optional)

 ## Description of the code

-Micro service which consists of 3 servers (api, redirect, pages), gateway, sql database (postgresSQL, prisma) and frontend (html, typescript, react).
+A microservice architecture consisting of 3 servers (api, redirect, pages), a gateway, a SQL database (PostgresSQL, Prisma), and a frontend (HTML, TypeScript, React).

 ### Gateway

-Directing the requests to the suitable server take place in the gateway, `/r->redirection server, /api-> api server, everything else -> pages server`.
+The gateway routes requests to the appropriate server., `/r -> redirection server, /api -> api server, everything else -> pages server`.

 ### Servers

 All three servers are structured in the same way.
 The servers are created in the `index.ts`.
 The routes are in the `routes/routes.ts`.
-Api calls are checked in the `schema/schema.ts` with `zod`.
-Authorization checks are visible in `middleware` directory with limit checks.
-The requests are served in `controllers/controllers.ts`.
+API calls are checked in the `schema/schema.ts` with `zod`.
+Authorization and rate-limit checks are located in the `middleware` directory.
+The requests are handled in`controllers/controllers.ts`.

 ### Frontend

-React dashboard and some simple pages (home, signin signup, search, 404).
-The style of pages were creates using tailwindCSS.
+React dashboard and some simple pages (home, sign-in sign-up, search, 404).
+The pages are styled using Tailwind CSS.

-Pages of dashboard: new password, dashboard.
+Dashboard pages: New Password, Dashboard.

-The dashboard contains links, viewers, chart.js graphs (date, viewer), times (minute), onces (can be used once).
+The dashboard contains links, viewers, chart.js graphs (date, viewer), times (minutes), one-time links (can be used once).

 ### Prisma schemas